wrmadsen/dev-public-opinion/README.md

 http://www.namepedia.org/en/firstname/

 ### Comparison and validation
 Depends on what is available for each country.
-For example, if a country's official election results are not reliable, there are other sources to look at, such as polling, election complaints or other.
+For example, if a country's official election results are not reliable, there are other sources to look at, such as polling or election complaints.

 * Elections complaints: Validation could also be done for certain countries if they publish data on election complaints.
 One hypothesis could revolve around a positive correlation between the difference of the official election vote rate and the Twitter prediction against the number of complaints.
 Afghanistan publishes data on complaints.

-* Compare against country with rich polling data, e.g. US or UK.
+* Compare against a country with rich polling data, e.g. US or UK.

 #### Afghanistan:
-About 2019 election, "Saturday’s vote was marred by violence, Taliban threats and widespread allegations of mismanagement and abuse" by [Gannon](https://globalnews.ca/news/5966475/afghanistan-election-political-chaos/).
+About the 2019 election, "Saturday’s vote was marred by violence, Taliban threats and widespread allegations of mismanagement and abuse" by [Gannon](https://globalnews.ca/news/5966475/afghanistan-election-political-chaos/).
 Investigate if predictions can somehow be validated by comparing to province-level death tolls, Taliban control.

 Compare with electoral complaints on province-level.